 I didn’t think so.

 Do you need Instacure, the curing salt?
 I like it, as it adds some flavor to the turkey and helps prevent botulism.
-I use a Bradley Digital 4-Rack Smoker and it doesn’t get hot very quickly, so I like the added protection of the curing salt.
+I use a Traeger Timberline smoker and it doesn’t get hot very quickly, so I like the added protection of the curing salt.
 If you have a regular smoker, you might not need the curing salt because most smokers get to temperature quickly.

 A word on smoke: I used cherry for this, and as always I leave you to your preferences on smoke.
 Whatever you want will be fine, only no conifers!
 Pine pitch and turpentine are not good eats.